Methylene Blue Dye Test: A Non-Invasive Approach to Assess Bladder Injury

 This is the promising future of bladder injury diagnosis and treatment that awaits us.

-Advances in medical technology have the potential to revolutionise the way we approach bladder injury assessment and management.
+Advances in medical have the potential to revolutionise the way we approach bladder injury assessment and management.

 While the methylene blue dye test offers great promise for non-invasive detection, researchers are continually exploring new methods to improve accuracy, speed and patient comfort further.